-Usually HIV-related memory problems are at the milder end of the spectrum and many people living with HIV experience them.
-These tend to include symptoms such as:
+Usually HIV-related memory problems in people who are on treatment are at the milder end of the spectrum, and many people living with HIV experience them.
+Generally these problems wouldn’t be classed as dementia.

 More severe memory problems - such as dementia - are relatively uncommon, but may be marked out by:

-The risk of developing brain impairment is higher if you have a late HIV diagnosis.
-It also depends upon your lowest ever (nadir) CD4 count.
+The risk of developing brain impairment is higher if you received a late HIV diagnosis.
+It also depends on your lowest ever (nadir) CD4 count.

 You can reduce your likelihood of developing brain impairment by reducing your alcohol intake and not taking recreational drugs.